Best Lowest Spread Forex Brokers in 2023

 FP Markets offers its users two types of accounts – Raw and Iress.
 The Raw trading account is compatible with MT4 and MT5 trading platforms and offers spreads as low as 0.0 pips.
 However, there’s a commission of 3.00 AUD per transaction and a minimum of 100 AUD.

 The Iress trading account is tiered as Standard, Platinum, and Premier.
 Standard and Platinum come with minimum commission fees, respectively 10 and 9 AUD.
-The premier account has no minimum commission fees, but it requires a much higher minimum deposit of 50,000 AUD.
+The premier account has no minimum commission fees but requires a much higher minimum deposit of 50,000 AUD.

 Pros and Cons